ohscar/rmalloc/doc/paper/simulating-locking.rst

 that is accessed so often is likely to be locked during its lifetime.
 With sink equal to or larger than float, a very jagged graph is produced where the current object is locked/unlocked continously.
 A real-world application would want to lock the object once per tight loop and keep it locked until done, instead of continuously locking/unlocking the handle inside the loop.
-A loop is the time under the graph where lifetime is non-zero.
+The time under the graph where lifetime is non-zero is one iteration of the loop.

-When all ops have been processed they are written out to a new file that in addition to the regular ops also contained detailed locking information.
+When all ops have been processed they are written out to a new file that in addition to the regular ops also contains detailed locking information.
 Since the number of objects is large and the calculation is independent of other objects, the process can be broken down into smaller tasks.
 This is done using the Python ``multiprocessing`` module, and by recording start and stop indices (based on the New or Free ops, respectively) into the input list, the list of start indices can be broken down into smaller parts to maximize usage of multi-core systems making processing the entire input file faster on the order of the number of available cores.
+The tools automatically picks the number of cores plus two for the number of worker threads to saturate the CPU.

 In the case of no corresponding Free operation for the block, no lifetime calculation is done, i.e. it is assumed to be unlocked.
 This is a limitation of the calculation based on the observation of applications that has a large